Skip to content

 A Haunted History of the Squirrel Cage Jail

-Overnight Paranormal Investigations:
+Overnight Paranormal Investigations

 Think the findings are true?
 Keep an eye on our calendar for paranormal investigations at the jail throughout the year!
 Choose from a four, eight, or 12-hour paranormal investigation, and bring your family and friends along for a thrilling, bone-chilling time.
 During your visit, ghost hunters will use various pieces of equipment to collect evidence of the paranormal.